carrbs/shipment-assigner/README.md

 vowel count:     4
 consonant count: 8
 length:          15
 ```

-- All data will be stored in memory, i.e. an external database will not be considered as part of this solution.
+6. All data will be stored in memory, i.e. an external database will not be considered as part of this solution.
-- Output/results will be routed to stdout.
+1. Output/results will be routed to stdout.
-- Handle the case where there are less drivers than routes
+1. Handle the case where there are less drivers than routes
-- Handle the case where there are less routes than drivers
+1. Handle the case where there are less routes than drivers
-- Testing in this submission will be non-exhaustive, and should provide the reviewer with an idea of how I would approach testing.
+1. Testing in this submission will be non-exhaustive, and should provide the reviewer with an understanding of how I would approach testing.
-- The Hungarian Algorithm is O(n^3), and running in javascript introduces additional overhead.
+1. Time complexity of the Hungarian Algorithm is `O(n^3)`, and running in Javascript introduces additional overhead.
 For the purpose of this exercise it is assumed the included npm package is the best solution to this problem even though with files of length 1000, the human runtime is close to 10 minutes (1B operations at worst). ~97% of runtime was attributed to the algorithm when I ran benchmarking (using `--prof`).
-- Grace will be given to an experienced engineer with no Typescript experience. :beers:
+1. Grace will be given to an experienced engineer with no professional Typescript experience. :beers:

-## Approach

-My approach to solving this problem was to break it down into manageable chunks:

-- `Address Parsing`: Find an appropriate npm package designed for parsing addresses.
-- `CLI`: Find an appropriate npm package designed to build a CLI application.
-- `File reading`: Work with the CLI module to get file reading implemented.
-The file reads can be synchronous since all the data needs to be stored in memory before we will be able to process it.
-- `Calculate SS`: Each driver will have a SS for each destination.
-This is trivial and can be implemented quickly without external modules other than the address parser.
-- `Optimal Routing Assignment`: We will need to find the assignment that yields the largest total SS.
-A brief google search led me to the [Hungarian Algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm) which is implemented by the Node module [`munkres-js`](https://github.com/addaleax/munkres-js).
-The Hungarian Algorithm is designed to solve the assignment problem, but we will need to adjust our SS to a cost matrix in order to get it to work properly.
-- `Print results`: The output should look nice and match the specification.
-Had a TIL moment yesterday when I realized the `console` module has a `.table` method!
-- `Handle unbalanced quantity of drivers and routes`: Add some additional logic to handle the case where there aren't enough drivers for the routes and vice versa, so this data can be printed to stdout.
-- `Write a bunch of tests`

-### Calculating the Suitability Score (per the spec)

-- If the length of the shipment's destination street name is even, the base suitability score (SS) is the number of vowels in the driver’s
-  name multiplied by 1.5.
-- If the length of the shipment's destination street name is odd, the base SS is the number of consonants in the driver’s name multiplied
-  by 1.
-- If the length of the shipment's destination street name shares any common factors (besides 1) with the length of the driver’s name, the SS is increased by 50% above the base SS.

 ## Build